The Scuba Diver course

 The cost of the course is around $250.00 (Actual cost will be announced with each course offering.
 This estimate is subject to change without notice.)

 Participation and payment for this course DOES NOT make you a certified diver!
-You need to complete four open-water certification dives to become certified.
-Opportunities are available at Penn State to do this (details currently not available online).
+You need to complete open-water certification dives to become certified.
+Opportunities are available at Penn State to do this.

 The cost of the course includes a textbook and all instructor, pool, and equipment fees.

-Unlike other scuba courses, you are not required to buy any equipment.
+Unlike scuba courses at a dive shop, you are not required to buy any equipment.
 You need only supply a swimsuit and towel.
 We provide all the equipment.
 You are welcome to purchase and use your own equipment, although the instructor reserves the right to not allow you to use your own equipment if it is deemed inappropriate or unsafe for use in this course.

 Full refunds are given during the first three sessions of the course if a participant is unable to complete the required swim tests or is found to have a medical condition that puts him/her at an increased or unsafe risk for scuba diving.